bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 #### Calculate parsimony tree

-    treeRatchet  <- pratchet(alignmentfish, trace = 0, minit=100, maxit = 1000) # pratchet is an algorithm to calculate parsimony tree. lower number of iterations (maxit) for the example (to run less than 5 seconds), keep default values (maxit, minit, k) or increase them for real life analyses. parsimony(treeRatchet, alignmentfish)
+    treeRatchet  <- pratchet(alignmentfish, trace = 0, minit=100, maxit = 1000) # pratchet is an algorithm to calculate parsimony scores. lower number of iterations (maxit) for the example (to run less than 5 seconds), keep default values (maxit, minit, k) or increase them for real life analyses. parsimony(treeRatchet, alignmentfish)

     #assign edge length (number of substitutions)